bitwarden/help/_articles/directory-connector/directory-sync.md

 ### Changing configurations manually

 All configuration data is saved to a `.json` configuration file stored on the local computer.
-No configuration data in synced to bitwarden servers.
+No configuration data in synced to Bitwarden servers.
 You can find the configuration file in it's default location at `C:/ProgramData/bitwarden/Directory Connector/settings.json`.
 Any changes that you make directory to the configuration file will require you to restart the application (if it is currently running).

 {% note %}
 Some configuration data that is stored in the settings file, such as LDAP server credentials, is encrypted.
 Therefore, you cannot edit these values directly in this file.
 Any encrypted data must be edited through the application normally.